How to protect a garden hose from freezing temperatures — 5 expert tips to use

 (Image credit: Shutterstock)

 Winter is generally a quiet period for garden care and yard maintenance, but there are a few important issues to monitor as the weather gets colder.
-Low temperatures can wreak havoc on your plants but also on your tools, especially water hoses.
+Low temperatures and frost can wreak havoc on your plants, but also on your tools, especially water hoses.
 Petar Ivanov, gardening and plant expert at Fantastic Gardeners, told Ideal Home that, “Leaving a garden hose outside during winter isn’t recommended because the freezing temperatures can damage it.
 If there’s any water left inside the hose, it’ll expand when it freezes and it’ll cause cracks on it.”

 This frozen water can even end up pushing back through the faucet and into the pipes, causing much greater damage.
 This can be costly to repair and will make it difficult for you to take care of your plants when the weather warms up.
 Fortunately, there are a few easy ways to protect your hose from the elements and ensure that it remains in good condition when spring rolls around.
 Depending on where you live, you will want to take different precautions: If you live in a particularly cold area, you may want to invest more heavily in preventative measures than people who may only rarely experience freezing temperatures in their area.